 - Sub Zero Ice Cream and Yogurt, subzeroicecream.com.
 Made-to-order ice cream and yogurt crafted with liquid nitrogen and local ingredients, including non-dairy options like soy, rice, or almond milk.
 On-site production.

 - Taylor Maid Farms Coffee, taylormaidfarms.com.
-Organic coffees and teas, baked goods, on-site roaster.
+Organic coffees and teas, baked goods.

 - Tamarind, shoptamarind.com.
 Contemporary clothing focusing on eco-friendly clothes from around the world, including local designers and independent American labels.
 Designer-owner-artist is on-site.